lawrennd/old_talks/_privacy/includes/differential-privacy-for-gps.md

-See [The Algorithmic Foundations of Differential Privacy](https://www.cis.upenn.edu/~aaroth/Papers/privacybook.pdf) by Dwork and Roth for a rigorous introduction to the framework.
+See [The Algorithmic Foundations of Differential Privacy](https://www.cis.upenn.edu/~aaroth/Papers/privacybook.pdf) by
+@Dwork:algorithmic14 for a rigorous introduction to the framework.

 \subsection{Differential Privacy for Gaussian Processes}